sfc-gh-myang/crossrep/README.txt

 Step 2: to create all metadata needed initially (first run, 2nd or later run will have incremental updates)
   1) open 3 terminals, in each terminal, source env_xxx.sh
-  2) run one of the following in each terminal python main.py -c 1 python main.py -c 2 python main.py -c 3
-  3) once first one (python main.py -c 1) completes, run the following in parallel in 2 terminals (run 'source env_xxx.sh' if new terminal) python main.py -c 4 python main.py -c 5
-  4) once option 3 completes (python main.py -c 3 ), run the following (in parallel):
-  python main.py -c 6

-  or you can run all of metadata creation : python main.py -c all
+  2) you can run all of metadata creation : python main.py -c all

   This step will generate the following user created table in the database of SRC_CUST_DATABASE and schema of SRC_CUST_SCHEMA: